Revised fruit and vegetable marketing standards

 Indication of origin

-The following products currently do not have to indicate the country of origin, but must do so under the new rules [Combined Nomenclature (CN) codes in brackets]:
+Under the new rules, the following products, which were previously not required to indicate their country of origin, must now do so [Combined Nomenclature (CN) codes in brackets]:

 - dried fruits (within (ex) 0813)